sebastianeliasb/sebastianeliasb/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/haykbit/haykbit/master/wave.gif" width="30px">

-I'm Sebastian Elias, a former small business owner and also almost chef who got instantly addicted Web Development as soon as it caught my eye .
+I'm Sebastian Elias Brupbacher, a former small business owner and also almost chef who got instantly addicted Web Development as soon as it caught my eye .
 I have studied a Master in Full Stack Developing at Assembler School of Software Engineering.

 🌱 I’m currently looking to find my first job as a Front-end Developer.
 💬 Ask me about anything you need!.